 - NC State students won two Goldwater Scholarships and 21 National Science Foundation graduate research fellowships in the 2021-2022 academic year.

 - The Chancellor’s Faculty Excellence Program groups world-leading educators and researchers into 20 interdisciplinary clusters, including bioinformatics, precision medicine and public science.

-- Twenty-three of our faculty are members of the National Academies.
+- Twenty-five of our faculty are members of the National Academies.

 #8 MBA Program for Return on Investment

 - $409 million in sponsored research awards for fiscal year 2022

 - #4 in the nation for the share of our research sponsored by private industry, according to the Information Technology and Innovation Foundation